 When it comes to natural gas, safety is always the number one priority.
-Recently, Brownline contributed in helping a natural gas supplier with improving the safety of one of their pipelines.
+In September 2021, Brownline contributed in helping a natural gas supplier with improving the safety of one of their pipelines.
 Contractor REM commissioned us to survey a 6,300 ft. intersect drill job for the replacement of a natural gas pipeline in Vicksburg, Mississippi.

 This particular drill had to cross the Yazoo River, but also feeding streams and railroads.
 This meant multiple sources of external interference while drilling and the need for extremely precise results.
 The Drillguide Gyro Steering Tool combined with the Radar for Intersects was used to ensure a seamless completion of this project in a timely manner.